Te Papa: Exhibitions

 Te Papa's exhibits range from long-term exhibitions on New Zealand's natural environment and social history, to cultural spaces and touring/temporary exhibitions.
 Most are hands-on and interactive.
-The long term exhibitions of cultural objects focus on New Zealand history, Māori culture and New Zealand's natural world.
-The hands-on and interactive exhibitions focus on engaging young visitors and include out-door areas built and planted for Te Papa.
+The long-term exhibitions of cultural objects focus on New Zealand history, Māori culture and New Zealand's natural world.
+The hands-on and interactive exhibitions focus on engaging young visitors and include outdoor areas built and planted for Te Papa.
+There has been criticism of the "sideshow" nature of some exhibits, primarily the Time Warp section, which has since closed.
+New Zealand art commentator Hamish Keith, a member of the board that set up the Museum of New Zealand and a member of its interim board, has been a consistent critic of Te Papa, at different times referring to it as a "theme park", the "cultural equivalent to a fast-food outlet" and "not even a de facto national gallery", but seemed to moderate his opinion later when making a case for exhibition space on the Auckland waterfront.
+There has also been criticism that some exhibits were not given due reverence.
+For example, a major work by Colin McCahon was at one stage juxtaposed with a 1950s refrigerator in a New Zealand culture exhibition.

 The key cultural space is the Rongomaraeroa marae with unusual whakairo in its wharenui, Te Hono ki Hawaiki.

-Te Papa charges an entrance fee of $35 for international visitors (as of September 2024) however it remains free entry for all New Zealanders.
-Some temporary exhibitions are ticketed, but may have occasional free days.

 In 2018, the Mountains to Sea and Awesome Forces exhibits were closed, with Te Taiao Nature taking their place.
 This new exhibit opened on 11 May 2019, with a 1,400 square-metre exhibition focusing on New Zealand's natural environment.
-The exhibition retains several features of the old exhibits, such as an earthquake house simulation and a 495 kilogram (1,091 lb) Colossal squid.
+The exhibition retains several features of the old exhibits, such as an earthquake house simulation and a 495 kilogram (1,091 lb) colossal squid.

-In 2022, the Manu Rere Moana exhibition was renewed to reflect the developments in traditional navigation since its initial installation.
+In 2022, the Manu Rere Moana exhibition was renewed to reflect developments in traditional navigation since its initial installation.

+In 2023, Te Papa stated that its most successful exhibitions during its first 25 years were: